List of collaborators and friends

 - Prof. Marques, M.A.L.
 (PhD advisor).
 Martin-Luther-Universität Halle-Wittenberg (Germany) tddft.org.

 Powered by density-functional theory codes and supercomputers

-Quantum ESPRESSO is a software suite for ab initio quantum chemistry methods of electronic-structure calculation and materials modeling, distributed for free under the GNU General Public License.
-It is based on DFT, plane wave basis sets, and pseudopotentials (both norm-conserving and ultrasoft).
+- Quantum ESPRESSO is a software suite for ab initio quantum chemistry methods of electronic-structure calculation and materials modelling, distributed for free under the GNU General Public License.
+It is based on DFT, plane-wave basis sets, and pseudopotentials (both norm-conserving and ultrasoft).
 ESPRESSO is an acronym for opEn-Source Package for Research in Electronic Structure, Simulation, and Optimization.